 Who we are

-SchooLab is a lab for innovative education programs located in Paris, at the very heart of the French entrepreneurship ecosystem.
+Schoolab is a lab for innovative education programs located in Paris, at the very heart of the French entrepreneurship ecosystem.
 Our objective is to facilitate the emergence of innovators and entrepreneurs, while developing the key skills of the 21st century.
-To do this, SchooLab has programs targeting both students and companies.
-The values at the core of SchooLab are 3 M : Mixity of participants, a Multi-diciplinary approach, and Methods.
-Over the past 10 years, programs powered by SchooLab have trained more than 1000 students from 30 nationalities and conceived more than 150 innovative products or services, accelerated 300 start-ups and created a community of 3,500 alumni.
+To do this, Schoolab has programs targeting both students and companies.
+The values at the core of Schoolab are 3 M : Mixity of participants, a Multi-diciplinary approach, and Methods.
+Over the past 13 years, in 5 countries, programs powered by Schoolab have conceived 350 innovative products or services, accelerated 300 start-ups and created a community of 3,500 alumni.

 UC Berkeley is one of the world’s leading universities with elite engineering programs and a strong focus on innovation and business : it is the 3rd American university which trained the highest number of successful entrepreneurs.
 The Center of Entrepreneurship and Technology of UC Berkeley equips engineers and scientists with the skills to innovate, productize, and commercialize technology in the global economy.
 It has developed its own method to teach entrepreneurship, based on Inductive learning, self-learning and gamification.
 Since the outset, more than 1000 students have been trained.